AlanKrajina/JS-learn/README.md

 looseyGoosey() === window; //=> true
 noInferringAllowed() === undefined //=> true
 ```

+### Explain event delegation

+Event delegation is a technique involving adding event listeners to a parent element instead of adding them to the descendant elements.
+The listener will fire whenever the event is triggered on the descendant elements due to event bubbling up the DOM.
+The benefits of this technique are:

+* Memory footprint goes down because only one single handler is needed on the parent element, rather than having to attach event handlers on each descendant.
+* There is no need to unbind the handler from elements that are removed and to bind the event for new elements.

 #### Can you give an example of one of the ways that working with this has changed in ES6?